 The Zojirushi is comparable in price and uses the same fuzzy technology the Cuckoo rice maker does.
 It has an easy to clean, non-stick inner coating and comes without the language barrier.
 One interesting feature is the retractable power cord which helps keep your kitchen tidy.
 It may not cook rice as fast as the Cuckoo, but that just means you have to plan a little bit better.
 The Zojirushi comes with a limited 1-year warranty, just like the Cuckoo.

 The only drawback of the Cuckoo rice maker is that it is pink and the language is set to Korean and cannot be changed.
 However, color is a personal preference and as long as you know how to navigate the settings, I don’t see the need to pay attention to the vocal commands or alerts.

-If you are not a rice perfectionist and are looking for a simple, low-cost, family-friendly machine, you should consider buying the Hamilton Beach Digital Simplicity Rice cooker and Steamer.
+If you are not a rice perfectionist and are looking for a simple, low-cost, family-friendly machine, you should consider buying the Hamilton Beach Digital Simplicity Rice cooker and Steamer from Amazon.
 Like the other two, it comes with a limited 1-year warranty.

 Low price.
 Good rice.

 This is a Chinese made rice cooker, with a very reasonable price tag.
 Yet don’t let the low price fool you.
 It comes with its own collection of bells and whistles, such as a timer and a stay-warm function, making it one of the most versatile rice cookers in its price category.

 Rice and more